limberest/ply/docs/topics/iterate.md

 ## Parallel execution
 Suites by default are executed sequentially, with Ply waiting for one suite to complete before running the next.
 As with non-iterating tests, the `parallel` config option can be used to execute suites in parallel.
+With rowwise values, `parallel` applies to how rows are handled as well (multiple rows are submitted simultaneously).
-However, when iterating there are couple of things to keep in mind:
+When iterating in parallel there are couple of things to keep in mind:
   - Test suites that interfere with each other's data will cause inconsistencies when run in parallel.
   - The `submit` option described above should be used to suppress results verification.
 Ply writes actual suite results to the same file for each row processed.
 This will cause interference during parallel execution.